tracer-x/TracerX-examples/README.md

   `make addition_safe1.klee`

-- And for in addition to running Z3 solver without interpolation but additionally generating coverage statistics, run instead:
+- And for in addition to running with Z3 solver and without interpolation but additionally generating coverage statistics, run instead:

   `make addition_safe1.kleecov`